Health Professions and Occupations Act

 - Improve governance, moving to a merit and competency-based appointment process for board members.

-- Strengthen oversight by creating the Office of the Superintendent of Health Profession and Occupation Oversight.
+- Strengthen oversight by creating the Health Professions and Occupations Regulatory Oversight Office.

 - Create an improved complaints process with a new independent disciplinary hearing process.